hypo69/hypo/docs/gemini/out/en/how_to/src/gui/openai_trаigner/main.rst

         window.show()
         sys.exit(app.exec())

-This example demonstrates how to run the application.
+This example demonStartes how to run the application.
 Replace `hypotez.src.gui.openai_trаigner.main` with the correct path if your file is in a different location.
 The application will launch and allow you to enter URLs or use the Google services and AI model menus.